Hospital-based Fellowship in Advanced, Medically Necessary Contact Lenses

 The 2018-2019 salary for the one year post-residency Advanced Contact Lens Fellowship is $57,024 (UIC PGY-2 schedule; 2019-20 salaries not yet finalized).
 Benefits offered parallel those offered for all UIC employees (e.g., health, disability and life insurance, vacation, sick leave, malpractice insurance).
 More information on benefits is available here.

 Optometrists interested in this unique fellowship opportunity should contact:

-Fellowship applicants will need to submit a letter of intent/future professional career plan, CV, and three letters of recommendation to be received by February 28th, 2017 for a summer 2017 start date.
+Fellowship applicants will need to submit applications to be received by January 7, 2019 for a summer 2019 start date.
+Application requirements include:

 - Curriculum Vitae

 - Unofficial graduate school transcript